Algae DNA barcoding: rbcL

 The rbcl gene is used for taxonomy studies (Trobajo et al. 2009) which benefits include that rarely any intragenomic variation and they are very easily aligned and compared.
 An open-access reference library, called R-Syst::diatom includes data for two barcodes (18S and rbcL).
 It is freely accessible through a website.
 Kermmarec et al. also successfully used the rbcL gene for ecological assessment of diatoms.
 The rbcL marker is also easily aligned and compared.

 Moniz and Kaczmarska investigated the amplification success of the SSU, COI, and ITS2 markers and found that the 300 – 400 bp ITS-2 + 5.8S fragment provided the highest success rate of amplification and good species resolution.
 This marker was subsequently used to separate morphologically defined species with a success rate of 99.5%.
 Despite this amplification success, Zimmerman et al. criticised the use of ITS-2 due to intra-individual heterogeneity.
 It has been suggested that SSU or the rbcL (Mann et al., 2010) markers less heterogenous between individuals and therefore more beneficial when distinguishing between species.

 Applications

 Genetic tool for biomonitoring and bioassessment

 Diatoms are routinely used as part of a suite of biomonitoring tools which must be monitored as part of the European Water Framework Directive.
-Diatoms are used as an indicator of ecosystem health in freshwaters because they are ubiquitous, directly affected by the changes in physico-chemical parameters and show a better relationship with environmental variables than other taxa e.g. invertebrates, giving a better overall picture of water quality.
+Diatoms are used as an indicator of ecosystem health in freshwaters because they are ubiquitous, directly affected by changes in physico-chemical parameters and show a better relationship with environmental variables than other taxa e.g. invertebrates, giving a better overall picture of water quality.